retailcrm/api-client-php/README.md

 # [DRAFT] RetailCRM API PHP client

-This is php RetailCRM API client.
-This library allows to use actual API version.
+This is a PHP RetailCRM API client.
+This library allows using of the actual API version.
 [API documentation](http://retailcrm.github.io/api-client-php)

 ## Requirements

 * PHP 7.3 and above
 * PHP's cURL support
 * PHP's JSON support
 * Any HTTP-client compatible with PSR-18.
 * Any HTTP factories implementation compatible with PSR-17.
 * Any HTTP messages implementation compatible with PSR-7.
 * Other dependencies listed in the `composer.json`

 ## Install